New Staircase Cost

 Checklist: Hiring a Staircase Installer in the UK

 Before you choose your staircase installer, there are a few things to consider.
-We have created a checklist of some important things to look our for when looking for a staircase specialist:
+We have created a checklist of some important things to look out for when looking for a staircase specialist:

-- Qualifications – Depending on the tradesman hired, these can be in the form of CSCS certification, City and Guild levels, or even college gained qualifications such as HNCs.
+- What qualifications do they have? – Depending on the tradesman, this could include CSCS certification, City & Guilds levels, or college qualifications such as HNCs.